Skip to main content

 Valerian is generally not recommended while breastfeeding because of limited safety data.
 The active compounds may pass into breast milk.
 We use other tools (sleep schedule, magnesium, glycine) until breastfeeding has wrapped up.

 Valerian can mildly add to the effect of some blood pressure medications, particularly beta-blockers and central-acting agents like clonidine.
-We monitor blood pressure when starting Valerian in patients on these meds.
+We monitor blood pressure when starting valerian in patients on these meds.

 Valerian will not show up on a standard drug test.
 It does not contain controlled substances and does not metabolize into one.
 If you are subject to athletic testing, choose an NSF Certified for Sport product to be sure no other ingredient sneaks in.

-Valerian may help with menopausal sleep issues, especially the racing-mind pattern that often shows up in perimenopause.
+Valerian may help with menopausal sleep issues, particularly the racing-mind pattern that often shows up in perimenopause.
 It does not treat hot flashes directly.
 We pair it with a full hormone and lifestyle plan, not as a stand-alone fix.

 Valerian is generally well tolerated for the liver, but rare case reports of elevated liver enzymes do exist.
-If you already have elevated AST or ALT (markers of liver stress), or you take other medications hard on the liver, we monitor labs every few months while on Valerian.
+If you already have elevated AST or ALT (markers of liver stress), or you take other medications hard on the liver, we monitor labs every few months while on valerian.

 Yes, Philadelphia has strong sleep medicine resources.
 Penn Sleep Center, Jefferson, and Temple all offer sleep studies and CBT-I (cognitive behavioral therapy for insomnia, the gold-standard non-drug treatment).
 At Fishtown Medicine, we coordinate referrals when sleep issues need more than a supplement.